KoenVanduffel/CR-6_Klipper/README.md

 Select the config file appropriate for your motherboard and copy it to /home/pi/klipper_config

-Rename the file to klipper.config
+Rename the file to klipper.cfg

 For all motherboards copy CR6.cfg to /home/pi/klipper_config